AJLandry1000000000/Dungeon_Crawler/README.md

 Dungeon Crawler is a dungeon puzzle game that allows a user to move a player around a dungeon and try to overcome various challenges.
 In order to "complete" the dungeon a 'goal' needs to be completed e.g. Killing all enemies, Finding all Treasures, Finding a key to the exit.

-The program was built by myself and Austin Landry, and we utilised Java and JavaFX.
+The program was built by myself and [Austin](https://github.com/AJLandry1000000000), and we utilised Java and JavaFX.
 We used various design patterns, drew appropriate UML diagrams and participated in a mock Agile environment.

 ## [Demo](https://replit.com/@seanik/Dungeon-Crawler#script.bash)